-The best photo-editing software can turn a mediocre photo into something impressive, and make a great photo spectacular.
-It allows you to do everything from making subtle tweaks to colour or saturation to the application of filters, removal of blemishes or even wholesale transformations.
+The best photo-editing software can turn even the most dull of images into something seriously impressive.
+The tools within these programs allow you to do everything from making subtle tweaks to colour or saturation to the application of filters, removal of blemishes or even wholesale transformations.

-There's a huge range of options out there these days, so to save you from having to try them all, we've rounded up all of the best photo-editing software into one handy guide.
+There's a huge range of top photo-editing software options out there these days, so to save you from having to try them all, we've rounded up all of the best into this handy guide.
 Some of the software below is desktop only, while other programmes work in your browser, on a tablet, or even on your smartphone.
 Our guide covers every price point and ability level, so you're sure to find the best photo-editing software for your needs.

 If you specifically need to edit on the go, see our guide to the best photo apps, and if you want to be able to view your images at their best, don't miss our buying guide to the best laptops for photo editing.
 Meanwhile, read on for the best photo-editing software available now.
 Find quick links to our top three options below, or scroll down further for our full guide.